YungBinary/DispatchThis/README.md

 patched.**

 > [!NOTE]
-> **Why a workflow / IL rewriting?** Operating on the IL is enormously versatile: whole
+> **Why a workflow / IL rewriting?** Replacing IL expressions with Binary Ninja Workflows is incredibly versatile: whole expressions and control-flow edges, unconditional jumps and conditional expressions
-> expressions and control-flow edges can be rewritten directly, which eliminates the need
+> are replaced in the IL following state to Original Basic Block resolution, ultimately eliminating
-> to patch assembly - a process that proved incredibly burdensome.
+> the need to patch assembly - a process that can be incredibly burdensome.

-For the full obfuscation breakdown (indirect jump gadgets, opaque predicates, the 32-bit-state dispatcher, and indirect call gadgets from the sample), see [`docs/obfuscation.md`](docs/obfuscation.md).
+For the full obfuscation breakdown including indirect jumps, opaque predicates, control flow flattening w/ a 32-bit-state constant, and indirect call gadgets from the sample, see [`docs/obfuscation.md`](docs/obfuscation.md).

 ## See it in action